 - Take keys and phone if leave office

-- Ask group leader to advise when the last person is going and then check both doors closed and locked.
+- Ask group leader to advise when the last person is going and then check both doors are closed and locked.

-When leaving an office alone:
+When leaving office alone

 - Check and keep checked outside light to main entrance